-Conforming to the Accessible Information Standard, part of the Health and Social Care Act 2012, is a requirement for practices in England.
+Conforming to the Accessible Information Standard, part of the Health and Social Care Act 2012, is a requirement for practices in England as of July 31, 2016.
 It has been put in place to ensure people who have a disability, impairment or sensory loss are able to access and understand any information or communication support they need.
 The practice works to ensure that patients and service users, and their carers and parents, can access and understand the information they are given.